RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

  a[idx] = d[idx];
  }

-This is inefficient because the GPU compiler must know the base pointer that every load comes from and in this situation, the compiler cannot determine what â€˜d' points to.
+This is inefficient because the GPU compiler must know the base pointer that every load comes from and in this situation, the compiler cannot determine what aEUR~d' points to.
 So, both B and C are assigned to the same GPU resource, removing the ability to do certain optimizations.

 *If the algorithm allows changing the work-group size, it is possible to get better performance by using larger work-groups (more work-items in each work-group) because the workgroup creation overhead is reduced.
 On the other hand, the OpenCL CPU runtime uses a task-stealing algorithm at the work-group level, so when the kernel execution time differs because it contains conditions and/or loops of varying number of iterations, it might be better to increase the number of work-groups.
 This gives the runtime more flexibility in scheduling work-groups to idle CPU cores.
 Experimentation might be needed to reach optimal work-group size.
 *Since the AMD OpenCL runtime supports only in-order queuing, using clFinish() on a queue and queuing a blocking command gives the same result.
 The latter saves the overhead of another API command.